 For some businesses, these events mean service outages, financial losses, broken customer relationships, and in some cases, business closure.
 Others have already thought through, prepared and tested business continuity (BC) plans to enact when disruptive incidents occur.

-A BC plan won’t prevent the event from happening, but it will help minimise the impact and duration of disruption, allowing you to continue creating value for your customers and enabling you to not only survive but bounce back more quickly.
+A BC plan won’t prevent the event from happening, but it will help minimize the impact and duration of disruption, allowing you to continue creating value for your customers and enabling you to not only survive but bounce back more quickly.

 How do you write a BC plan that can help your business weather these disruptions?
 Let’s break down how to get started in five steps.